-In matrimonial law, there are a minefield of issues.
+In matrimonial law, there can be an obstacle course of issues.

 What is the Difference between Separation and Divorce?

 Many people use the terms “divorce” and “separation” interchangeably, even though they are legally quite different.